Olalekan4545/Legal-Operations-Performance-Analysis-Dashboard/README.md

 # 📊 Dashboard Pages

-1. ## Executive Overview
+ ### Page 1 - Executive Overview

-Provides a high-level summary of the firm's performance through KPIs and interactive visuals.

-Key Metrics

-- Total Revenue
-- Total Profit
-- Total Cases
-- Profit Margin
-- Outstanding Balance
-- Average Client Satisfaction
+ This page was created to provide stakeholders with a high-level summary of the law firm's overall performance.
+This page highlights key business metrics such as revenue, profit, total cases, profit margin, outstanding balance, and client satisfaction, enabling executives to quickly assess the firm's health and make informed strategic decisions.

-2. ## Case Performance & Efficiency
+### Page 2 - Case Performance & Efficiency

-Analyzes legal case operations and performance.
+ This page was created to evaluate how effectively legal cases are being managed throughout their lifecycle.
+This page analyzes case volume, status, complexity, duration, billable hours, and profitability, helping management identify operational bottlenecks, monitor case progress, and improve overall case handling efficiency.

-Insights Include
+Insights Include:
 - Cases by Practice Area
 - Case Status Distribution
 - Case Complexity Analysis